Women’s Gynecology Services

 What is a Bone Density Scan?

 Bone density scans, also called DEXA (dual-energy x-ray absorptiometry) scans, are one of the safest, most accurate, and most common ways to measure bone mineral density.
 Since you can’t see or feel bone loss, the DEXA test can indicate if you have osteoporosis, which is a loss of bone mass, or if you may be at risk for developing it.
 It will also help your doctor determine your bone strength and vulnerability to fractures.

 What’s the Best Age for Bone Density Scan Consideration?

 We often recommend DEXA scans for women, age 50 or over, who are past menopause or have other risk factors for osteoporosis.
 The American College of Obstetricians and Gynecologists (ACOG) additionally recommends that all women who are over the age of 65 should have the screening test done.

-Following your study, a physician will consult with you and discuss recommendations and treatment options.
+Following the study, a physician will consult with you and discuss the results of your scan as well as provide recommendations and treatment options.

 How Much Does a DEXA Scan Cost?